Side project time: Google News

 The news aggregator Google News is another result of the 20% Project.
-This service was publicized in January 2006, though the beta was introduced in September 2002.
+Google News was released in 2006, though the beta was introduced in September 2002.
 The creator of this service was Krishna Bharat, who developed this software in his dedicated project time.
-The service sources from 20,000 different publishers, providing articles in 28 languages.
-Now, the service has many new features, including Google News Alerts, which emails "alerts" on chosen keyword topics.

 Google Dremel

 Dremel was conceived at Google in 2006 as a "20 percent" project by Andrey Gubarev.

 Atlassian

 In 2008, Atlassian announced its "20% Time Experiment", a six-month trial that was later extended to a full year.
 After six months of the project initiating, the company saw major improvements to Jira, Bamboo and Confluence.
 The Bamboo team introduced Stash 1.0 in May throughout the dedicated project time.
 Throughout two designated 'Innovation Week' workshops, the company shipped 12 features.
 At the end of the experiment, surveyed developers expressed that the biggest problem they faced was scheduling time for 20% work on top of the pressure to deliver new features and fix bugs.
 As a result, based on the number of developers who actually participated, the time allocated was closer to "1.1% Time."

 A related initiative is Atlassian's quarterly 24-hour "ShipIt" hackathon, which allows employees to pursue any project.
 In the past, employees have used this time to refine Jira Service Desk and improve the Jira software for loading screens.